Zedruc/ATC24-Suite/public/help/manual.md

 Once you've created a list, you can simply rename it by clicking the name on top.
 Lists will be synchronized for users joining your Room (More on Rooms under "Working with Others")

-You can check all these keybinds anytime by *hovering* over "Help" in the top right.
+You can check all these keybinds anytime by *clicking* "Help" in the top right.

 ## Flight Statuses